msftcangoblowm/logging-strict/README.rst

 - validates against a strictyaml schema

-  The schema is specifically tailored for the logging.config.handlers
+  The schema is specifically tailored for the logging.handlers

-  As long as the yaml is valid, will have the data types logging.config.handlers expect
+  As long as the yaml is valid, will have the data types logging.handlers expect

 - exports package data